 Table 2 reports the descriptive statistics from our analysis.
+On average, around a quarter (27%) of the firms in our sample has engaged in some form of external advice and they are most inclined to use advice related to day-to-day operations.
+Of these firms, 36% utilized day-to-day operational advice, 28% opted for strategic advice, and 19% used both types of advice.
+The remaining 17% engaged in "other" forms of advice not specifically categorised under day-to-day or strategic8.
 An 'average' firm in our sample aged between 11 and 20 years with less than 10 employees.
 Firms are diversified across 12 different regions of the UK, where over one-fourth of them are located in the Southeast area and London.
 Around one-fifth (18%) of the firms in our sample have more than one operations site which may explain the broad geographic spread.
 Both labour productivity and sales are measured in natural logarithms, with mean values of 11.116 and 12.863, respectively.
 The wide range and standard deviations of these variables indicate significant variability in firm performance across the sample.